- Israel hits symbols of Hamas rule; scores killed

-Although Aung is ill enough to qualify for HIV treatment in other poor countries, there are simply not enough pills in Myanmar.
-Only the sickest of the sick are lucky enough to go home with lifesaving medicine here.
+Although Aung is ill enough to qualify for HIV treatment in other poor countries, there’s simply not enough pills to go around in Myanmar.
+Only the sickest of the sick are lucky enough to go home with a supply of lifesaving medicine here.
 The others soon learn their fate is ultimately decided by the number of infection-fighting cells found inside the blood samples they give every three months.

 The World Health Organization recommends treatment start when this all-important CD4 count drops to 350.